Credit for courses taken abroad and for exams taken outside the Viadrina

 The world of language teaching and learning is as diverse as the countries in which languages are spoken.
 The same applies to accreditation of foreign language skills.
 The following are therefore only guidelines and individual cases may need to be considered individually.

 1. General rules

-1.1 The examination completing the Programme of Language Training for Higher Education is either the "HF exam" (formerly "AP") or the "UNIcert® II", which is approximately equivalent to the B2 level of the Council of Europe' Common Framework of Reference (CEFR).
+1.1 The Mittelstufe and Oberstufe courses together are classed as the the Programme of Language Training for Higher Education.
+The examination completing this level is either the "HF exam" or the "UNIcert® II", which is approximately equivalent to the B2 level of the Council of Europe' Common Framework of Reference (CEFR).
 The Examination of Academic Communication (UNIcert® III) (excluding German) is the approximate equivalent of the Council of Europe’s C1 level).
 The Examination of Academic Communication in German (UNIcert® IV) is equivalent to the level C2.

 1.2 We require complete documentation for recognition of achievements not made at the Language Centre and should contain the following information:

 - total hours of instruction;

 - in the case of exams or language courses not listed on this page: details of the CEFR level (Common European Framework of Reference for Languages)

 1.3 A language achievement or examination used to gain University admission ("Zulassung") cannot be used to count as part of a program of study at Viadrina.

 1.4 Individual language levels cannot be translated into grades by the Language Centre, on the basis of what you have done elsewhere (except UNIcert® examinations).